Sergeant at Arms

 Evaluations: 2-3 minutes

-The timer uses a green light to signal that the speaker has reached the minimum time, a yellow light to show that the speaker is halfway between the minimum and maximum time, and a red light to show that the speaker has reached the maximum time.
-At that point the speaker has thirty seconds to finish
+The timer uses a green card or light to signal that the speaker has reached the minimum time, a yellow card or light to show that the speaker is halfway between the minimum and maximum time, and a red card or light to show that the speaker has reached the maximum time.
+At that point, to be eligible for a vote, the speaker has thirty seconds to finish her or his speech.

-The timer reports which speakers have met the time requirements for their speech.
+The timer reports which speakers have met the time requirements for their speeches.

 Table Topics Master

-Prior to the meeting, the Table Topics Master (TTM) devises a list of topics or questions (usually on a theme related to topical events such as holidays).
-The TTM may also provide the “word of the day” to the Toastmaster.
-This allows the “word of the day” to be related to the evening’s theme.
+Prior to the meeting, the Table Topics Master (TTM) devises a list of topics or questions (often on a theme related to topical events such as holidays).
+The TTM may also provide the “Word of the Day” to the Toastmaster.
 At the meeting the TTM will announce a topic or question and call upon a member of the audience to talk about it.
-The TTM should try to call on attendees who do not have other speaking roles and may call on guests (who have the right to decline).
+The TTM should give preference to attendees who do not have major speaking roles and may call on guests (who have the right to decline).

 Table Topics Speaker

 Unlike most other clubs, Tongue Tamers does not collect club membership dues.
 All of the membership dues go to Toastmasters International.
 To raise money for club expenses, there is an opportunity drawing and the Opportunity Master runs this portion of the meeting.
-Tickets are sold during the five-minute break, and the drawing takes place at the end of the evening.
+Tickets are sold during the five-minute break and the drawing takes place toward the end of the meeting.
 The purchase of tickets is optional and the price is 1 for $1.00 and 3 for $2.00.
-The individual with the winning ticket wins half the money collected.
+Speakers and guests get a free ticket.
+The individual with the winning ticket wins a donated item (a book, bottle of wine, gift card, etc.).

 Sample YouTube video of a humorous speech.

 The Evaluator must listen carefully to the speaker and provide feedback about how the speech was delivered in both general terms and how it addressed the specific goals of that particular exercise in the manual.
-The speaker’s manual has a one page guideline that lists some of the issues to which the evaluator should be paying attention.
+The speaker’s manual includes a one-page guideline for each manual project that lists some of the issues, to which the evaluator should be paying attention.
 The evaluator should provide a written evaluation in response to these questions and a 2-3 minute oral evaluation of the speech.
 Being an evaluator forces you to listen more critically to what you are hearing.
-You will also learn important leadership skills in providing encouragement and constructive criticism to the speaker.
+You will also learn important leadership skills in providing encouragement and suggestions for improvement to the speaker.

-The evaluation should begin by listing the positive points about the speech and then provide one or two areas for improvement.
-Finally, the evaluator should summarize the evaluation and, again, emphasize the strong points of the speech.
+The evaluation should begin by listing the positive points of the speech and then provide one or two areas for improvement.
+Finally, the evaluator should summarize the evaluation and, again, emphasize the strong points of the speech (ending on a “high note”).
+This approach is known as the “sandwich method.”

 Sample YouTube video of an evaluation speech.